icshwi/e3training/workbook/chapter04.md

 In this lesson, you'll learn how to do the following:

-* Build the startup script for an IOC in e3
+* Build the startup script for an IOC in e3.
-* Understand different methods of using EPICS functions within startup scripts
+* Understand different methods of using EPICS functions within startup scripts.
-* Understand the local setup for `.db` and `.protocol` files
+* Understand the local setup for `.db` and `.protocol` files.
-* Add common (global) modules to the IOC
+* Add common (global) modules to the IOC.

 ---